FirstTestStation/FTS_Website/_posts/hardware/2024-12-05-InterconnectBox.md

   <figcaption>IO Box Back Panel</figcaption>
 </figure>

-•   The Selftest board can be easily inserted into the Interconnect IO Box using the guided rails.<br>
+•   The Selftest board can be easily inserted into the InterconnectIO Box using the guided rails.<br>
 •   The position of the guided rails is adjustable horizontally to accommodate shorter or larger boards.<br>
 •   The Selftest board can be used as a template to create custom boards for testing new Units Under Test (UUTs)..<br>